marcelagarduno/san-diego-unemployment-analysis/README.md

 # Unemployment Trend Analysis & Forecasting (San Diego County)
 This project analyzes long-term unemployment trends in San Diego County using data from the Local Area Unemployment Statistics (LAUS) dataset.
-The goal is to understand how unemployment rates change over time, evaluate the seasonal patterns, and assess the impact of major external events such as the COVID-19 pandemic.
+The analysis focuses on understanding how unemployment rates change over time, evaluating the seasonal patterns, and assessing the impact of major external events such as the COVID-19 pandemic.

 ## Dataset
 - Source: Local Area Unemployment Statistics (LAUS)